Life Insurance For Bipolar Disorder: The Definitive Guide

 Now there are a couple other classications not mentioned here that we will not get into in this article.
 Bipolar 1 is going to be the hardest to insure.
 Only a very small number of life insurers will be able to offer coverage to you.

-You want to be working with life insurance companies that put applicants into Bipolar 1 or Bipolor 2 which are rated different.
-These companies know the difference between these catagories and have a greater depth of information allowing them to make a more aggressive offer to you.
+You want to be working with bipolar life insurance companies that classify applicants into either Bipolar 1 or Bipolar 2 which are rated differently.
+These carriers know the difference between these catagories and have a greater depth of information allowing them to make a more aggressive offer to you.
 While there are other companies that do consider applicants with a bipolar disorder diagnosis, these companies may not be a good choice because they lump all applicants into Bipolar catagory 1.

 Why?

-These particular carriers lack the experience or depth of knowledge regarding the disorder.
+These particular carriers lack the experience and/or depth of knowledge regarding the disorder.
 As a result, they will put you into a higher rate class because they are unsure about your specific situation.
-This results is a higher cost for the insurance.
+This results in a higher cost for the insurance.

 Be sure you are working with a real good independent broker who knows his/her stuff.
 Picking the right carrier and policy to apply for is paramount.